The other names for homeschooling…

 Does this mean I don’t like cake?
 That cake has failed me?
 That there’s no other option but to give up cake?
 No!!!

 A Little Story

 Sometime in the first few months of homeschooling my children, I met a woman who explained that she spent weeks elaborating designing, planning, and re-creating every aspect of a public school classroom and curriculum at home.
 She was going to homeschool her children who were unhappy in public school.
 She was serious about her plan.
-She was excited.
+And, gee, was she excited.
 She was determined, right down to the last detail of color coordinated notebooks.

 I remember feeling completely exhausted listening to her plan.
 But I was in awe of her because she exuded so much confidence about how you are supposed to homeschool.
 And she was so excited about homeschooling and spending time with her children.

 She seemed to know exactly how to do this homeschool thing.
 She was determined to give her children the perfect homeschooling experience.